scheibling/scheibling/README.md

 $ whoami
 lars

-# My name is Lars, and I'm a software developer/DevOps Engineer.
+# My name is Lars, and I'm a software developer/DevOps Engineer currently working for Hoglandets IT
-# I currently live in Sweden, and my free time is currently mostly spent messing around with SSH Certificates.
-# You'll find some of my products in my organization (scheiblingco.github.com), mostly because I really like codespaces
-# and haven't been invited to the public beta yet.
+# and running Scheibling Consulting and Cloudyne Systems.
 ```

 ## whereis